 CWE[7]: 428.
 Unquoted Search Path or Element

-CERT C guidelines[37]: ENV04-C
+CERT C Secure Coding Standard [37]: ENV04-C

 Mechanism of failure

 The mechanism of failure stems from missing quoting of strings injected into a software system.
 By allowing white-spaces in identifiers, an attacker can potentially execute arbitrary commands.
 This vulnerability covers “C:\Program Files” and space-in-search-path issues.
-Theoretically, this can apply to other operating systems besides Windows, especially those that make it easy for spaces to be in filenames or folders names.
+Theoretically, this can apply to any operating system, especially ones that makes it easy for spaces to be in filenames or folders names.

 Avoiding the vulnerability or mitigating its effects